See our full archive of resources for early childhood professionals.

 To provide cultural and familial continuity, child care centers should employ staff who are of the same culture and who speak the same language as the children served.
 Culturally representative staff should be included in decision-making positions.
 Using small groups is key.
 It allows caregivers to have a manageable number of cultures to relate to.
 They can get to know the families and be more responsive to their concerns.

-In an intimate setting, a child with special needs can be accommodated.
+In an intimate setting, a child who requires additional support can be accommodated.
 At the Creative Preschool, for example, a toddler with a serious medical condition requires frequent cat-naps.
 A beanbag chair in the room allows him to stay with his play group during the day, yet go to the chair for a 10- or 15-minute nap as he needs one.
 When he wakes up, he is near his caregiver and friends, and can immediately rejoin the day’s activities.

 The care of young children in groups is a profession.
 It includes both science and art.
 As a society, we need to make it possible for people to study the science and practice the art of caregiving.
 We need to release caregivers to provide the kinds of responsive care they know how to do or can be trained how to do, and to develop deep relationships with parents, children, and other caregivers.

 High quality care for infants and toddlers must be in small groups, with appropriate ratios.
 There must be time for relationships to be established.
 There must be time for caregivers to learn and practice the different ways they will need to relate to children in the first three years of life—being very available in the earliest months, then helping children to “find their wings” as development proceeds.